Tasfinthebigboy/MCStacker/README.md

 Here you can get the free offline edition of https://mcstacker.net This Offline Edition will NOT Update

+### I couldn't add the murals because it is too big

+Sorry for the murals in the offline edition

 ## How to Use the Offline Edition

 ![alt text](https://github.com/Tasfinthebigboy/MCStacker/blob/main/logo.png)